mkol5222/appsec-training/_new-appsec-training.2022-11.md

 You may specify indicators that are unlikely to be malicious to improve Learning Engine verdicts.
 Source IP address is determined from TCP connection source or from X-Forwarded-For header behind load-balancer or other proxy.

-We choose *Source IP address* as there us direct access to Azure VM public IP address and AppSec will learn real source IP from TCP connection.
+We choose *Source IP address* as there is direct access to Azure VM public IP address and AppSec will learn real source IP from TCP connection.

 ![](2022-11-20-17-42-09.png)